The Ohio State University Tuition and Fees

 Financial Aid

-The majority of students (83%) use financial aid to help with Ohio State University tuition and other costs, including student loans, scholarships, and grants.
+The majority of students at Ohio State (75%) use financial aid to help cover the tuition and other costs.
+This may be student loans, scholarships, or grants, or a combination of these.

 The federal government is the largest provider of student financial aid.
 However, aid can also be given by state governments, colleges and universities, private companies, and nonprofits.
 The different types include: